skandlab/VarNet/README.md

 In this example the VarNet output VCF file will be saved to `varnet_outputs/dream1/dream1.vcf`.

+## NEW Tumor-only mode

+VarNet now supports a **tumor-only mode** for somatic variant detection.

+When running VarNet, simply omit the `--normal_bam` argument to run the analysis on a single tumor BAM file without a matched normal control.
+The commands remain the same, but the expected input is reduced.

 ## VarNet Benchmarking Guidance
 We recommend including all variant calls from VarNet's VCF output, not just those marked "PASS," when creating precision-recall curves.
 The "PASS" designation was determined by a score threshold of 0.5, but using all calls provides a more complete picture of the model's performance across all possible thresholds.